BudddyDudeGuy/Night-City-Refined/README.md

 - *YOU* for reading this.
 - Every mod author whose work is included in this list.
 It would not exist without you.
-- The testers who put hundreds of hours into breaking, balancing, and re-breaking the list.
 - [CD Projekt Red](https://www.cdprojektred.com/) for Cyberpunk 2077 and REDmod.
 - [Halgari](https://www.nexusmods.com/skyrimspecialedition/users/17252164) and the [Wabbajack](https://www.wabbajack.org/) team for the platform that makes one-click modlists possible.
 - The Mod Organizer 2 team, and the authors of CET, RED4ext, redscript, TweakXL, and ArchiveXL, for the frameworks the entire Cyberpunk modding scene is built on.